Skip to content

 Queue #7

-(Reserved) Executes function tasks for Data Platform system business, message sending
+(Reserved) Executes Data Platform system business, message sending tasks

-e.g., Data Platform backend administrator login, updating various caches, releasing message aggregation pools, Message Desk message sending
+e.g., Data Platform backend admin login, updating various caches, releasing message aggregation pools, Message Desk message sending

-Scale when the volume of message sending is large
+Scale when having a large volume of message sending

 worker-8